PowerCyberTraining/powercybertraining.github.io/pct/modules/01/commands.md

 If you accidentally run a command as the superuser, all the files and directories created by the command will be owned by the superuser.
-A regular issue will then not be able to modify or remove the files.
+A regular user will then not be able to modify or remove the files.

 The `chown` command is used to change the ownership of a file or directory.
 The format is `chown OWNER:GROUP FILES`.
 For example,